Tyler Freeman Player Props: Guardians vs. Brewers

 Tyler Freeman At The Plate

-- Freeman has picked up a hit in 62.5% of his 16 games this season, with at least two hits in 25.0% of them.
+- Freeman has picked up a hit in 58.8% of his 17 games this year, with at least two hits in 23.5% of those games.

+- In 17 games played this season, he has not hit a home run.

-- Freeman has driven in a run in four games this season (25.0%), but has had no multiple-RBI games.
+- Freeman has driven in a run in four games this year (23.5%), but has had no multiple-RBI games.

-- He has scored in four of 16 games so far this season.
+- He has scored in four games this season (23.5%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.